 My entire back, buttocks, abdomen and hips were full of trigger points, some of them were already old – those ones which felt like were giving me this endless chronic pain, they felt hard like a rock, sounded weird and crunchy too.
 So after few weeks of treatments and relaxation little by little knots started to release, at this moment I only have a few left, the oldest ‘crunchy ones’ now seem to be way smaller, my flexibility improved and pain is much less intense.

-(An email to our WHM member in Switzerland)
+Here’s an email to our WHM member, (Lucy Pearman) in the UK.

 You have taken a place in our fondest and most unforgettable memories.
 Coming to the trigger point therapy you applied to me while working for many hours with my husband.
 Mine was just for sake of friendship and as demo of the therapy.
 Although it was only a couple of quite short sessions I am completely free of the stiffness and pain in my shoulders.
 It’s been more than a month and I never felt the need even to try the theracane which I was so eager to use.